ga-wdi-lessons/react-continued/readme.md

 For this exercise, we are going to build a React app from scratch that will serve as a movie browser application, allowing users to enter a search term, and view results of movies via the OMDB api.

 The desired outcome is for you to take a look at the solution and from there devise your own implementation.
-We have also included a a step-by-step walkthrough of how to build out the demoed solution below.
+We have also included a step-by-step walkthrough of how to build out the demoed solution below.

 ---